josiahn99/kc1yqn-website/learning_plan/index.md

 The initial objective is to develop a strong understanding of the material covered on the General and Amateur Extra exams.

-Measurable outcomes
+Measurable outcomes (within 12 months):

-Within 6 months:

 * Pass the General and Amateur Extra exams
 * Build and operate an HF station